 The reality is different.
 There's no doubt that digital currency is here to stay.
 But we're more likely to see it incorporated into our everyday financial lives through the large players in the financial world: big banks.

 This is good news for Ripple and is a strong case for investing in it.
 Ripple has already been adopted by dozens of banks, including:

 - Yes Bank

 This makes Ripple the first digital currency to be adopted by mainstream financial institutions.
 And it’s only picking up momentum.

-Let’s be honest: No major financial institution adopts a technology for the ease of the customer.
-They do it to make money — that is the nature of the beast.
+Let’s be honest: Major financial institutions don't adopt a technology for the ease of their customers.
+Instead, they do it to make money — that's the nature of the beast.

-But the greed of financial institutions pays off for customers who will be able to exchange money across borders and with individuals who use different banks.
+But the greed of financial institutions pays off for customers who'll be able to exchange money across borders and with individuals who use different banks.

 This will simplify our financial system.
-You will be able to send money to anyone, regardless of what bank they have, through the same simple channels.
+You'll be able to send money to anyone, regardless of what bank they have, through the same simple channels.